 - We are the largest non-government funder of breast cancer research in the world

-- We currently manage nearly 600 active research grants totaling nearly $300 million
+- We currently manage over 500 active research grants totaling over $250 million

 Komen's Scientific Advisory Board guides our research focus, identifying the most promising areas of research and the critical questions that need to be answered.
 The Komen Scholars along with members of Komen's Advocates in Science, through a highly structured peer review process, help identify the most promising projects for funding.
 With the guidance of these experts, Komen invests every research dollar as carefully and conscientiously as possible.

 Annually, we support many different types of research grants from all over the world, each designed to meet specific objectives and to optimize results.
 Requests for Applications (RFAs) are issued annually.
 Applications undergo a rigorous scientific peer review processes that involves Advocates in Science, Komen Scholars and other experts in the field.

 Komen research and training grantees become part of a unique science and financial management process that engages our researchers and sustains accountability.
 Please click here for a list of grantees from the 2012– 2013 Grant cycle, and here for a historical record of grantees funded.

 Our partnerships and special projects reflect unique opportunities to leverage the capacities of different organizations to address critical challenges and cross-cutting issues in research, clinical practice, and public health.